 The awesome people of the Czech Republic love drinking almost as much as I love traveling.
 And even though beer is the drink of choice around here, Prague is an amazing city for great cocktail bars.
+These are a few of the classiest and nicest cocktail bars in Prague.

 Black Angels Bar